Wall Street Analyst Resumed McDonald's Corporation [MCD]. What else is Wall St. saying

-McDonald’s Corporation [NYSE: MCD] slipped around -3.45 points on Thursday, while shares priced at $242.16 at the close of the session, down -1.40%.
+McDonald’s Corporation [NYSE: MCD] price plunged by -1.55 percent to reach at -$3.71.
 The company report on May 26, 2022 that McDONALD’S ANNOUNCES QUARTERLY CASH DIVIDEND.

 3 Tiny Stocks Primed to Explode